Charles Corfe (headmaster): Teaching career

 Corfe went to New Zealand to teach at Christ's College in Christchurch in 1871.
 He was headmaster at Christ's College from 1873 to 1888.
 His resignation was forced by the board as they wanted to see a classically trained cleric at the helm of the school rather than a scientist.
 However, he received high praise from the Christ's College Register in his obituary.
 One of the school's houses—Corfe House—is named for him.
+Among Corfe's initiatives at Christ's College were the gymnasium, the swimming pool, the chapel organ, the cadet corps and the annual athletic sports.

 Corfe went from Christchurch to Toowoomba Grammar School in Queensland, where he was headmaster from 1890 to 1900.
 The Year 7 boarding house, Corfe House, is named after him.
-He later occupied relieving positions at schools in Australasia, including at Christ's College during the First World War.
+He later occupied relieving positions at schools in Australasia, including at Christ's College during the First World War, for which he refused to accept payment.

 Cricket career

-He played first-class cricket for Canterbury from 1871 to 1884.
+Corfe played first-class cricket for Canterbury from 1871 to 1884.
 In 1875 against Otago he scored 88 in a little over two hours from "some really fine cricket, playing the bail balls from all the bowlers well down, and hitting well when a chance offered".
 It was the highest first-class individual score in New Zealand until George Watson of Canterbury made the first century in 1881.
+The Canterbury Cricket Association adopted their colours of red and black in honour of Corfe's college at Cambridge.

 Personal life

-He married Emily Hudson Evison in St Paul's Cathedral, Melbourne, on 17 December 1874.
+Corfe married Emily Hudson Evison in St Paul's Cathedral, Melbourne, on 17 December 1874.
 They had four sons and a daughter.
-After Emily died, Charles lived with his widowed daughter in England for the last seven years of his life.
+After the First World War they lived in the Christchurch suburb of Sumner, but when Emily died, Charles went back to England and lived with his widowed daughter for the last seven years of his life.